mabatko/Gaming-in-AWS/README.md

 ### NICE DCV

 If your mouse is bahaving weirdly in games, try to enable "Relative Mouse Position" in NICE DVC client settings.
 It locks your mouse pointer within NICE DCV window and you have to press Ctrl+Shift+F8 to free it.
 In Fallout: New Vegas and Fallout 4 was my camera pointing towards ground and only rotating - I wasn't able to look up.
 Enabling this option fixed the issue.

+As far as I know, NICE DCV can't strech remote screen (e.g., I want to have remote instance's 1920x1080 stretched to fullscreen on my 4K screen).
+As a workaround, I decrease resolution of my local screen to 1920x1080.
+I don't play games in 4K anyway and network bandwith decreases drastically (and so does data transfer costs).

+limit frame rate?

 ### Steam settings